 If a candidate gets more than half of all first-choice votes, they win just as in any other election.

 If no candidate gets a majority, the candidate with the fewest votes is eliminated and voters who picked that candidate as "number 1" will have their votes count for their "number 2".
 This process repeats until a candidate wins with more than half of the remaining votes, thus serving as a series of virtual runoffs ("virtual" because voting takes place once and "runoffs" occur in the tallying process).

-This simple voting method gives voters more choice by eliminating the fear of throwing away your vote on someone who can't win.
-It also avoids the problem of similar candidates splitting the vote and enabling someone to win who a majority of voters does not support.
+This method gives voters more choice by eliminating the fear of wasting your vote on someone who can't win.
+It also avoids the problem of similar candidates splitting the vote and enabling someone to win whom a majority does not support.